Readiness Action Plan

 • acting as a regional hub for cooperation.

-The Multinational Division Southeast Headquarters (HQ MND-SE) in Bucharest, Romania is able to command forces deployed within NATO’s southeast region, including the VJTF and NRF, if necessary.
+The Multinational Division Southeast Headquarters (HQ MND-SE) in Bucharest, Romania is able to command forces deployed within NATO’s southeast region.
 It executes command and control over the NFIUs in Bulgaria and Romania.
 It also monitors the security situation in the region and acts as a hub for regional cooperation among Allies.
 The HQ MND-SE was inaugurated on 1 December 2015 and achieved final operational capability on 22 March 2018.

-In addition, the RAP calls for a number of logistics enhancements, including the prepositioning of equipment and supplies, to enhance NATO's readiness to respond to any challenge to Allied security.
-A new standing joint logistics support group headquarters was established within the NATO Command Structure.
+In addition, the RAP called for a number of logistics enhancements, including the prepositioning of equipment and supplies, to enhance NATO's readiness to respond to any challenge to Allied security.
+A new standing joint logistics support group headquarters – the Joint Support and Enabling Command (JSEC) – was established in Ulm, Germany as part of the NATO Command Structure.

-In September 2014, at the NATO Wales Summit, Allied Leaders approved the Readiness Action Plan to ensure the Alliance is ready to respond swiftly and firmly to new security challenges.
-The plan provides a comprehensive package of measures to respond to the changes in the security environment in and near Europe and to threats emanating from the Middle East and North Africa.
+In September 2014, at the NATO Wales Summit, Allied Leaders approved the Readiness Action Plan to ensure the Alliance’s readiness to respond swiftly and firmly to new security challenges.
+The plan provided a comprehensive package of measures to respond to the changes in the security environment in and near Europe and to threats emanating from the Middle East and North Africa.

 NATO Defence Ministers decided on 5 February 2015 that the VJTF would consist of a land component of around 5,000 troops with appropriate air, maritime and SOF units available.
-France, Germany, Italy, Poland, Spain, Türkiye and the United Kingdom agreed to assume lead roles for the VJTF on a rotational basis in the coming years.
-Ministers also set the goal of having an operationally capable VJTF by the 2016 Warsaw Summit – a goal that was met.
+France, Germany, Italy, Poland, Spain, Türkiye and the United Kingdom agreed to assume lead roles for the VJTF on a rotational basis in the subsequent years.
+Ministers also set the goal of having an operationally capable VJTF by the 2016 Warsaw Summit – a goal that was met the following year.

 In April 2015, more than 1,500 troops took part in Exercise Noble Jump, designed to test whether troops assigned to NATO’s Interim VJTF could be ready to deploy 48 hours after receiving an order-to-move.